Tom Hanks’s son Chet says he did not have a ‘strong male role model’ growing up

 The Empire actor recalled that people used to “make up their minds” about him even before meeting him.

-Chet is Hanks’ third child, and his first with wife Rita Wilson.
+Chet is Hanks’s third child, and his first with wife Rita Wilson.
 Hanks has three other children, two of whom are from a previous marriage.

 “It was extremely hard to break down their walls,” Chet said.
 “So, I encountered a lot of disdain, a lot of animosity and negativity because everybody was just prepared to hate my guts.”